RealtyOffer/realty-offer-frontend/src/pages/index.md

 ---
 templateKey: index-page
 title: Same Agent, Less Commission
-metaTitle: Same Agent, Less Commission
+metaTitle: Buy or Sell a Home.
+Same Agent, Less Commission
-metaDescription: meta description goes here
+metaDescription: Need to buy or sell a home?
+You will receive bids from compatible real estate agents in your area.
+Completely Free, no contracts, no obligation, no awkward negotiation
-metaKeywords: meta keywords go here
+metaKeywords:
 heroImage: /img/shutterstock_image1_purchased.jpg
 mobileHeroImage: /img/shutterstock_image1_purchased copy.jpg
 heroHeading: Welcome to RealtyOffer
 heroSubheading: 'The one-stop shop for Buyer, Seller, and Agent'
 consumer:
   title: Why RealtyOffer?
-  subtitle: Do you need an agent that will do the right thing for you?
+  subtitle: Do you need a real estate agent that will do the right thing for you?
   body: >-
     Our goal is to make buying or selling a home, or getting a mortgage, as easy and stress-free as possible.
 Our Artifical Intelligence-Digitized platform